 The appreciation of ice cream when you are starving would diminish quickly as you concentrate on filling up your stomach.
 This as opposed to enjoying the taste.

-When applied properly to the running of an economy, governments and policymakers can determine which goods and services yield the most maximum utility.
+When compared to the running of an economy, governments and policymakers can determine which goods and services yield the most utility.

 This helps them to consequently direct expenditure to identified priority areas (products/services).

 It is a long term concept